Book cover

 }

 In this code, the class PrintVisitor contains methods for printing the data of a Car, Bus, and Motorcycle.
-Once this class is implemented, the intention is to use the following code to visit all the vehicles in the parking lot:
+Once this class is implemented, we intend to use the following code to visit all the vehicles in the parking lot:

 PrintVisitor visitor = new PrintVisitor();